What is a Personal Loan?

-Since personal loans are applicable to an almost limitless variety of circumstances, the interest rates on personal loans vary greatly, with annual percentage rates (APRs) from 6% to 36%.
-Interest rates for personal loans are usually fixed, which means that the rate stays the same regardless of market fluctuations.
+Since personal loans are applicable to an almost limitless variety of circumstances, the rates on personal loans vary greatly, with annual percentage rates (APRs) from 4.83% to 36%.
+Rates for personal loans are usually fixed, which means that the rate stays the same regardless of market fluctuations.
 Generally, rates for personal loans tend to be higher than loans with a specific function, such as student loans, because there is a higher risk that the money will be spent irresponsibly or will not be recuperated by the lender.
-For personal loans, as with many kinds of loans, APRs are higher if you have a low credit scoreSecured personal loans
+For personal loans, as with many kinds of loans, APRs are higher if you have a low credit score.

 For Bad Credit

 Having a bad credit score can be a real barrier to good financing, and, frustratingly, it’s difficult to improve your credit if you can’t get loans to pay down.
 While almost all legitimate personal loans have some credit requirements, there are several options for those without great credit.

 A minimum score of 580 is required for any chance of qualifying for a personal loan.
 However, these are only typically only available in the following states: Alabama, California, Delaware, Florida, Georgia, Illinois, Missouri, New Mexico, Ohio, Oregon, South Carolina, South Dakota, Utah, and Washington.

 Borrowers must have a minimum annual income of $20,000.
 However, the average annual income for approvals is around $45,000.